winternet-studio/flightsim-aircraft-panel/README.md

 [Microsoft Flight Simulator](https://www.flightsimulator.com/) aircraft panel for touch screens using [FSUIPC WebSocket Server](http://fsuipcwebsockets.paulhenty.com/).

-**!!!
-THIS IS A PROJECT IN DEVELOPMENT !!!**<br>
+**PROJECT IS IN DEVELOPMENT**<br>
-Only relevant for you if you are a programmer and know what you are doing.
+The project is not fully developed but is usable.
+Some technical knowledge is required though at this point.
+Eventually it will be more polished and well documented so that anyone can set it up.
 You are welcome to take a look and do pull requests if you have any suggestions for improvement.
-Eventually it will be more polished and well documented so that anyone can set it up.

 You're welcome to take a look at my online services at [aviation.allanville.com](https://aviation.allanville.com/).